TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/NameYourPrice.md

 title: "Music Thing Workshop: Name Your Price"
 ---

-The name your price experiment has now finished.
+The name your price experiment is now complete.

 You can still [Buy a Workshop System at Thonk](https://www.thonk.co.uk/shop/workshop-system/).